Skip to main content

 Once the tooth is removed, you will want to take preventative steps to promote healing.
 Your dental team will provide you with treatment care instructions for your comfort and healing to reduce the possibility of complications.

 Bleeding is normal but will subside.
-You will go home with a gauze pack placed where the extraction site is to minimize the bleeding and promote a blood clot.
+You will go home with a gauze pack placed on the extraction site to minimize the bleeding and promote a blood clot.
 Refrain from biting down or chewing on the gauze pack.
 Replace the pack as needed.

 Dental extractions are performed in the dental office.
 Contact your local Gentle Dental location if you are experiencing tooth pain or discomfort.